 You can follow me on Twitter: @Byers_Andy.
 But the best way to contact me is by email: email@example.com.

 I live in Birmingham, AL and serve at University Christian Fellowship, the college ministry of Mountain Brook Community Church.
-I just finished an M.Div at Beeson Divinity School.
+I finished an M.Div at Beeson Divinity School.
 I’m currently at work within the D.Min program at Beeson.
 I help lead a ministry project in Haiti.
-More than these things, my greatest source of joy is my wife, Mandy and our new little boy, Henry.
-My blogging/thinking interests lie in the realm of practical theology, spiritual theology, ethics/moral theology.
-Very interested in how the truths of our faith become lived and embodied in the ordinary moments of life.
+More than these things, my greatest source of joy is my wife, Mandy and our two little boys — Henry and Leland.
+My writing/thinking interests lie in the realm of practical theology, spiritual theology, ethics/moral theology.
+Very interested in how the deep, rich and complex truths of our faith become lived in the ordinary moments, in “real” life.